15 William

 15 William, formerly known as the William Beaver House, is a 47-story, 528 ft condominium apartment building at 15 William Street in the Financial District of Manhattan, New York City.
 It opened in 2008, at which time it was the only ground-up residential development in the Financial District.

 15 William was designed by the New York firms Tsao & McKown, Ismael Leyva Architects, and SLCE Architects, with interiors and public spaces designed by SPAN Architecture and Allied Works Architecture.
 It was developed by SDS Investments, Sapir Organization, André Balazs Properties, and CIM Group.

 Site

 15 William is located in the Financial District of Manhattan, at the northwest corner of William Street and Beaver Street.
-The block on which the building is located is bounded by Broad Street to the west, Exchange Placeto the north, William Street to the east, and Beaver Street to the south.
+The block on which the building is located is bounded by Broad Street to the west, Exchange Place to the north, William Street to the east, and Beaver Street to the south.
 The site at William and Beaver Streets was historically taken up by the Corn Exchange Bank in the early 20th century, and later by a 20-story office building, although the lot was vacant by the 1990s.